carecornersg/test2/docs/index.md

 # CAS User Guide - test

-Welcome to the CAS (Call Activation System) User Guide (Test).
+Welcome to the CAS (Call Activation System) User Guide (Test2).
 This documentation will walk you through the complete process of setting up and using the CAS system.

 ## What is CAS?